2023–2025 Sundhnúkur eruptions: March–May 2024 eruption

 On 16 March 2024, the fourth eruption began at 20:23 UTC, with weak initial signs occurring less than an hour earlier between Hagafell and Stóra-Skógfell.
 Impressive lava fountains formed in the initial hours, reaching heights of several dozen metres (a few hundred feet) in height.
 Both the Blue Lagoon and Grindavík were evacuated.
 A 3 km fissure opened up, producing two lava flows going in different directions.
 The first was seen to be moving in a westward direction towards the Blue Lagoon and the Svartsengi power plant and reached Route 43 (Grindavíkurvegur) leading into Grindavík, raising concerns that it could damage fibre-optic cables laid on the road and cause internet and telecommunications disruptions.
 The second lava flow was seen to be moving south, reaching the eastern protective barriers of Grindavík at a speed of 1 km/h.
 The Icelandic Meteorological Office (IMO) said the eruption was "significantly wider" than the eruption of the previous month, while a geophysicist who observed the eruption during a helicopter flight described the eruption as the "most powerful" so far of the current eruption sequence.
 A state of emergency was once more declared in the region on the day of the eruption, as had been done during earlier eruptions in the series, but it was downgraded later in steps.
 Volcanic activity substantially diminished in the days and weeks following the onset of the eruption but continued nonetheless.

 During the initial phase of the eruption, the lava flow rate surged to between 1100 and 1200 m3/s within the first hour.
 However, this intensity rapidly waned, with the ejection rate diminishing to approximately 100 m3/s within six to eight hours of onset.
 By 17 March 2024, one day after the eruption began, the newly formed lava field covered nearly 6 km2.
 By 20 March, the average lava output had decreased to around 15 m3/s.
 Between 20 and 27 March, the average lava flow rate reduced to approximately 7.8 ± 0.7 m3/sec.
-From 27 March to 3 April, the average flow rate was estimated at 6.6 ± 0.3 m3/sec, further decreasing to 3.6 ± 0.7 m3/sec between 3 and 8 April.
+From 27 March–3 April, the average flow rate was estimated at 6.6 ± 0.3 m3/sec, further decreasing to 3.6 ± 0.7 m3/sec between 3–8 April.
 The lava bed had expanded to cover an area of 6.14 km2 by 9 April, with a volume of 31.3 e6m3, and only one active crater remained.
 Throughout this period, there was a consistent upward movement of land due to magma flow.
 By the first half of April, the average ejection rate further decreased to approximately 3–4 m3/s.
 In the final two weeks leading up to the conclusion of the eruption, the lava ejection rate had diminished to 1 m3/sec.